mrocklin/mrocklin.github.io/startups/offsites.md

 either technical or social.
 Over time remote teams accrue some alignment debt and interpersonal friction.
-Offsites are useful at rapidly paying down that debt, and aligning the team so that everyone can go off again and work mostly-independently afterwards.
+Offsites are useful at rapidly paying down that debt, and aligning the team so that everyone can go off again and work remotely without expensive coordination.

 The rest of this article discusses how I've been running offsites.